 New York is dotted with waterfalls that are lovely (and highly Insta-worthy) any time of year.
 But there’s something extra special about these natural wonders in winter.
 The frozen water and mist look truly spectacular and there are fewer folks competing with you for the perfect shot.
-Here are just a few of New York’s most picturesque waterfalls that will be putting on quite a show for the next few months.
-Now get out there and start taking your own pics—and don’t forget to share your shots with us using #iSpyNY and #NYLovesWinter!
+Here are just a few of New York’s most picturesque waterfalls that will be putting on quite a show in the winter months.
+Now get out there and start taking your own pics—and don’t forget to share your shots with us using #iSpyNY!

 Taughannock Falls State Park (Finger Lakes)